Credit Scores and Motor Finance: How They Impact Your Loan Approval

 How can I improve my credit score?

 Improving your credit score involves paying bills on time, reducing debt, avoiding new credit inquiries, and regularly checking your credit report for errors.
-If you have entered into an IVA and would like to find out more about how this affects your chances of getting finance, please visit our IVA vehicle refinance page.

 How does a broker get paid?